ricaxov/xov/training/veds.md

 Got this idea after I saw [Jotinha](https://codeforces.com/profile/Jotinha) and [Huglio](https://codeforces.com/profile/huglio) doing some virtuals, so I thought I'd do the same.

-I'll be using the [Codeforces Visualizer](https://cfviz.netlify.app/virtual-rating-change.html) to calculate my rating changes.
+I'll be using the [Codeforces Visualizer](https://cfviz.netlify.app/virtual-rating-change.html) to calculate the rating changes.

 ## Day 1
 [Codeforces Round 486](https://codeforces.com/contest/988)